 All the respective events are dispatched to your application.
 These events can be inbound to the backend or to the client app:

-event_urlwebhooks, that you could assign to your Nexmo application.
+event_urlwebhooks, that you could assign to your Vonage application.
 There are both Voice events and RTC events.
-Events to your Nexmo application's voice
+Events to your Vonage application's voice

 event_urlwebhook are dispatched by Voice API.
-Events to your Nexmo application's RTC capability
+Events to your Vonage application's RTC capability

 event_urlwebhook are dispatched by Conversation API.